BigAtomikku/VRC-Spotify-OSC/README.md

 4. **Set Up Spotify Connection**

-   > Note: Please use Option B for the time being as Spotify has changed it's API again and so Option A is currently broken
+   > ⚠️ Please use Option B for the time being as Spotify has changed it's API again and so Option A is currently broken

    **Option A: Using Spotify Provider**
    - Visit [Spotify's website](https://open.spotify.com)